Jussie Smollett Trends On Twitter After NASCAR Says A Noose Was Found In Bubba Wallace’s Garage

 — Nicole Arbour (@NicoleArbour) June 16, 2020

-The drivers and crew at Talidaga on Monday don’t appear to believe that Wallace was at fault as was evidenced by the driver’s competitors and their crew members getting onto the track to escort his car to the starting point.
-The moving display which brought an emotional reaction from Wallace, showed NASCAR greats rallying around the driver who has been at the center of the controversy.
+The drivers and crew at Talladega on Monday don’t appear to believe that Wallace was at fault, as evidenced by the driver’s competitors and their crew members getting onto the track to escort his car to the starting point.
+The moving display, which brought an emotional reaction from Wallace, showed NASCAR greats rallying around the driver who has been at the center of the controversy.

 Fellow drivers push Bubba Wallace's No. 43 car to the front in Talladega in solidarity after a noose was found in his garage stall. #IStandWithBubba pic.twitter.com/5pfhcPIBwZ